Federation Square: Reception and recognition

 After its opening on 26 October 2002, Federation Square remained controversial among Melburnians due to its unpopular architecture, but also because of its successive cost blowouts and construction delays (as its name suggests, it was to have opened in time for the centenary of Australian Federation on 1 January 2001).
 The construction manager was Multiplex.

 The designers of Federation Square did not get any work for six months after the completion of the A$450 million public space, but did receive hate-mail from people who disliked the design.

 The Australian Financial Review later reported that some Melburnians have learned to love the building, citing the record number of people using and visiting it.
-It was included on The Atlantic Cities 2011 list of "10 Great Central Plazas and Squares".
+In 2005 it was included on The Atlantic Cities 2011 list of "10 Great Central Plazas and Squares".

+Architecture and Urban Design Awards

+At the Victorian State Architecture Awards held in June 2003, Federation Square was awarded the prestigious Victorian Architecture Medal, the Melbourne Prize and the Joseph Reed Award for Urban Design by the Victorian Chapter of the Royal Australian Institute of Architects.